USA

 Connection

--LAN.
-The LAN (Ethernet) interface was originally intended for building wired computer networks.
-Cameras with this connector, usually, also work as network devices.
-The advantage of this option over the Wi-Fi described below can be called a higher actual bandwidth, over BNC — the ability to connect without additional equipment, directly to a standard network router used for a regular computer network.
-Of the shortcomings, one can only note the need to pull the wire, but this point is common to all wired connection options.
-For the rest of the features, LAN is the most convenient, thanks to which it has become widely used in modern security cameras.
+LAN.
+The LAN (Ethernet) interface was originally designed to build wired computer networks.
+Cameras with such a connector, as a rule, also work as network devices.
+The advantage of this option over the Wi-Fi described below is a higher actual throughput, over BNC — the ability to connect without additional equipment, directly to a standard network router used for a regular computer network.
+Of the disadvantages, one can note only the need to pull a wire, but this point is common to all wired connection options.
+In terms of other features, LAN is the most convenient, due to which it has become widespread in modern surveillance cameras.

 3G / 4G.
-Internet connection via 3G / 4G mobile networks; usually, for this you need to install a SIM card from a mobile operator in the camera.
-The speed of such networks allows, among other things, to broadcast video in a fairly high resolution.
-So such a connection (of course, with coverage) is well suited not only as a fallback in case of interruptions to the Internet, but also as the main communication channel if there is no fixed Internet connection at all.
-A typical example of the second situation is the observation of a country house located "far from civilization", but in the zone of reliable mobile communication reception.
-Moreover, in both cases, you can contact the camera via the Internet from anywhere in the world.
+Connecting to the Internet via 3G / 4G mobile networks; as a rule, this requires installing a SIM card from a mobile operator in the camera.
+The speed of such networks allows, among other things, to broadcast video in fairly high resolution.
+So such a connection (of course, if there is coverage) is well suited not only as a backup option in case of Internet outages, but also as the main communication channel if there is no fixed Internet connection at all.
+A typical example of the second situation is monitoring a country house located “far from civilization”, but in an area with reliable mobile phone reception.
+In both cases, you can contact the camera via the Internet from anywhere on the planet.

 Max. memory card size